-Under Alternative D, there would be no domestic sheep or goat grazing permitted in the American Lake, Henson Creek or American Flats Allotments.
-Therefore, there would be no impacts from domestic sheep or goat grazing on plant communities in these allotments.
+Under Alternative D, there would be no domestic sheep or goat grazing permitted in the American Lake, Henson Creek or American Flats Allotments, and therefore, no impacts from domestic sheep or goat grazing on plant communities.

 What effect would Alternative D (Domestic Sheep/Goat Grazing Authorized Outside of Overall Bighorn Habitat) have on the ability of the public lands within the American Lake Allotment to meet the land health standard for water quality?